The Very Worst Thing a Christian can Settle for-

 However.

-This past week was such a dumpster-fire that I wanted to throw all the spiritual and philosophical lessons I have learned about life, control and trusting God out the window.
-I was seriously tempted to cross out the recovering in the first sentence of this blog and boldly own my desire to control the whole stupid world.
+This past week was such a dumpster-fire that I was tempted to throw all the spiritual and philosophical lessons I have learned about life, control and trusting God out the window.
+I seriously considered crossing out the recovering in the first sentence of this blog and boldly owning my desire to control the whole stupid world.

 Just a few things outside my power to control that I would dearly love to control include politics, economics and the downward spiral of our society.
 Those “global” issues aside I am also wrestling with some serious family problems that will probably never be completely resolved in this life.